 Below are resources, tools, and forms for current programming grant recipients of the United Arts Council of Raleigh and Wake County.
-Professional Development Grant (aka RAPG) recipients: manage your grant award here.
+Artist Support Grant recipients: manage your grant award here.

 The grantee shall acknowledge United Arts with the appropriate logo/credit line as appropriate.
 Refer to the Grant Contract for details.
 See logos available for download.

 Grant recipients in the Arts for Municipalities, Arts Services, Cultural Access, New Generation, School Planning & Innovation, School Projects, and Youth Arts grant categories are required to submit a final report for their grant-supported activities.
 Final reports for the 2019-2020 grant period are due by August 31, 2020.
 Contact Ragen Carlile at [email protected] to receive a direct link to the appropriate final report form.